-1.3 COMMITMENT REQUIREMENTS
+COMMITMENT REQUIREMENTS

 All new and existing volunteers must be given clear instructions as to the nature of the voluntary position.
-This may take the form of written correspondence between the Foundation and the volunteer or a more formal position description which must be provided before the agreed commencement date.
+This may take the form of written correspondence between Snowdome and the volunteer, or a more formal position description which must be provided before the agreed commencement date.